Vuslat Doğan Sabancı: Art career

-Vuslat is a self-taught contemporary artist.
+Sabancı is a self-taught contemporary artist.
 An activist, civil society leader and former newspaper publisher, Vuslat has spent most of her life working to make an impact on gender equality, domestic violence and freedom of expression.

-Vuslat is a multidisciplinary artist whose practice spans drawing, sculpture, ceramics, and installations.
+Sabancı is a multidisciplinary artist whose practice spans drawing, sculpture, ceramics, and installations.
 Her works frequently delve into themes such as trust, interconnectedness, memory, and collective consciousness.
-Drawing inspiration from mythological narratives, nature-culture dynamics, and philosophical discourses, Vuslat's art embodies a rich interplay of ideas and mediums.
+Drawing inspiration from mythological narratives, nature-culture dynamics, and philosophical discourses, Sabancı’s art embodies a rich interplay of ideas and mediums.
 One of her significant projects, titled Emanet, reflects deeply on values such as trust, care, and guardianship.
 This body of work serves as a meditation on ancient traditions, spiritual practices, healing, and the act of remembering.

-After almost two decades of making art privately, her first exhibition took place in May of 2022, “Silence”, curated by Chus Martinez at Pi Artworks Gallery in London.
-In June 2023, her first institutional show "Emanet" which was curated by Chus Martínez, was held at the Baksı Museum in Bayburt, north eastern side of Turkey and Art writers and experts from many countries also showed interest in the exhibition.
-Her third solo exhibition in May, 2024 at MSGSU Tophane-i Amire Five Domes Hall in Istanbul, under curated by Ebru Yetişkin.
-In 2025, her second institutional solo show will take place at Troy Museum in Çanakkale, Turkey.
+After almost two decades of making art privately, her first exhibition took place in May 2022, “Silence”, curated by Chus Martinez at Pi Artworks Gallery in London, England.
+In June 2023, her first institutional show "Emanet" which was curated by Chus Martínez, was held at the Baksı Museum in Bayburt in the north eastern side of Turkey.
+Her third solo exhibition was in May 2024 at MSGSU Tophane-i Amire Five Domes Hall in Istanbul, curated by Ebru Yetişkin.
+In 2025, her second institutional solo show took place at Troy Museum in Çanakkale, Turkey.

-As of 2024, Vuslat is pursuing a Master of Fine Arts degree at Otis College of Art and Design in Los Angeles.
+As of 2024, Sabancı is pursuing a Master of Fine Arts degree at Otis College of Art and Design in Los Angeles, USA.